CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 CSU AWQP intends to create additional research and regulation opportunities for Colorado and beyond using this technology.

-![a deployed water sampler](./figures/Intro-min.JPG) **Figure 1.** Image of the low-cost automated water sampler (LCS) deployed at a mountain meadow hay field near Steamboat, Colorado.
+![a deployed water sampler](./figures/Intro-min.JPG) **Figure 1.** Image of the low-cost automated water sampler (LCS) deployed at a mountain meadow hay field near Steamboat Springs, Colorado.

 To learn more about AWQP, please visit [the AWQP website](https://waterquality.colostate.edu).